cgruver/okd4-upi-lab-setup/README.md

 1. [Build KVM Hosts](docs/pages/Deploy_KVM_Host.md)
 1. [Deploy OKD](docs/pages/DeployOKD.md)

-Things to do with your cluster:
+After deployment is complete, here are some things to do with your cluster:

 1. [Designate your Master Nodes as Infrastructure Nodes](InfraNodes.md)